Maternity and Paternity Leave

 The earliest a mother can choose to begin her maternity leave is the eleventh week before the expected week of childbirth, which is around 29 weeks into the pregnancy.
 Any date thereafter can be chosen for the maternity leave to commence – it is even possible to work until the date of birth.

-The maternity leave can however be automatically triggered by any instance of missing work because of a pregnancy- or childbirth-related illness which occurs after the beginning of the fourth week before the expected week of childbirth.
+The maternity leave can however be automatically triggered by any instance of missing work because of a pregnancy-related illness which occurs after the beginning of the fourth week before the expected week of childbirth.
 Naturally the same will happen if the baby is actually born before the day which was originally chosen to start the maternity leave.

 Right for a mother to return to work after maternity leave